Sunshine Skyway Bridge: Replacement bridge

 Soon after the disaster, the undamaged northbound span was converted back to a two-lane, two-way bridge while the state of Florida considered proposals for a replacement.
-Ideas included the construction of a tunnel (which was deemed impractical due to Florida's high water table) and a simple reconstruction of the broken section of the old bridge which would not widen the narrow shipping lane.
+Ideas included the construction of a tunnel (which was deemed impractical due to Florida's high water table) and a simple reconstruction of the broken section of the old bridge, which would not widen the narrow shipping lane.
 Governor Bob Graham's idea to build a "signature" cable-stayed bridge with a span that would be 50% wider than that of the old Skyway Bridge won out over other proposals.
-In addition to a wider shipping lane, the channel would be marked by a 1/4 mi-long series of large concrete barriers and the support piers would be protected by massive concrete "dolphins".
+In addition to a wider shipping lane, the channel would be marked by a 1/4 mi-long series of large concrete barriers, and the support piers would be protected by massive concrete "dolphins".

 Construction began in January 1983 with the pounding of pilings for the foundation, and work on the main piers began the following September.
 The complicated project was delayed several times by bad weather and various difficulties in construction, and the planned opening was pushed back several times.
 Finally, the opening ceremony was set for April 30, 1987.
-However, on April 29 at about 3:30 PM, the new bridge's protective bumpers were hit head-on by the Deliverance, a 74 ft shrimp boat.
+However, on April 29 at about 3:30 p.m., the new bridge's protective bumpers were hit head-on by the Deliverance, a 74 ft shrimp boat.
 The bumper sustained minor damage and the bridge was not affected, but the vessel took on water and was towed out of the channel into shallow waters, where it promptly sank.
 The opening ceremonies proceeded as scheduled.

 Demolition of former bridge

-In 1990, the FDOT awarded a bid to Hardaway Company to demolish all steel and concrete sections of the older Sunshine Skyway spans.
-The scope of the project required that all underwater piles and piers, and surface roadway, girders, and beams be dismantled.
+In 1990, the FDOT awarded a bid to Hardaway Company (owner of Controlled Demolition, Inc.) to demolish all steel and concrete sections of the older Sunshine Skyway spans.
+The scope of the project required that all underwater piles and piers, and surface roadway, girders, and beams, be dismantled.
 Special care had to be taken in removing underwater bridge elements near the channel, and the central portion of the original bridge had to be removed in one piece to minimize closure of the only approach to the busy Port of Tampa.
 Most of the concrete material was used to create an artificial reef near the southbound approach of the old bridge, which was converted into a long pier for newly created Skyway Fishing Pier State Park.
 Unused approaches to the original spans were demolished in 2008.

-Wesley MacIntire, the only survivor of the collapse, was the last person to drive over the intact original span before it was demolished.
+Wesley MacIntire, the only motorist survivor of the collapse, was the last person to drive over the intact original span before it was demolished.
 Accompanied by his wife, he stopped at the apex of the bridge and dropped 35 white carnations into the water, one for each person who died in the disaster.